Learn why a pellet tube smoker is a great BBQ gift and see our Top 5 Picks for the best pellet tube smokers on the market!

 The pellets require more oxygen to smolder than chips, and chips in the tube smoker will likely just ignite, causing an unwanted fire on or worse, IN your grill.

 For wood chips, use a smoker box like this one:

-Heat one end of the pellets in the tube until they are thoroughly ignited and smoking even after removing the butane flame.
-Then place the smoking tube at one side of the grill and your food at the other.
+Heat one end of the pellets in the tube until they are thoroughly ignited and there is a visible flame burning.

 Things to Consider Before Purchasing a Pellet Tube Smoker